openedx/auth-backends/README.rst

 Open ID Connect  Authenticate with the LMS, an OIDC provider.
 ===============  ============================================

-`auth_backends` requires Django 1.7.
+`auth_backends` has been tested with Django 1.8 and 1.9.

 Required Django settings:

 ============================================  ============================================
 Setting                                       Default